 This Vienna Christmas market is a favourite for locals and tourists, the Christmas Market at Schönbrunn cannot be missed.
 Schönbrunn Palace itself is spectacular even without the Christmas lights shining in front of it.

-I recommend spending the afternoon seeing Schönbrunn Palace and the evening at the market as this is one market that is a little out of the way.
+I recommend spending the afternoon seeing Schönbrunn Palace as it’s one of the top things to do in Vienna, and the evening at the market as this is one market that is a little out of the way.
 Live music also plays in the evenings during the week and afternoons on the weekend.

 As an added bonus if you’re around Vienna for New Year’s, Schönbrunner Weihnachtsmarkt also stays open until January as a New Year’s market!